Home » Recipes » Noodles » Laksa Made From Scratch Recipe

 • 2.5 cups coconut milk

-• taupok (tofu puffs) washed and cut into smaller chunks
+• 10 taupok (tofu puffs), washed and cut into smaller chunks

-• curry leaves washed and used as garnish
+• 1 bunch curry leaves, washed and used as garnish

 Instructions